 Assignments will be available as indicated on the course schedule.
 Please pay attention to due dates.
 Exceptions for assignments or exams beyond the indicated dates will be made for genuine/documented family or medical reasons.
 Late work will be penalized by point deductions depending on how late it is submitted after the deadline.
-The last day for class is December 07, 2023 at 4pm (Central Standard Time).
-For administrative purposes, NO late work (including country project) will be accepted after this date.
+The semester ends on December 6, 2024.
+For administrative purposes, no late work (including country project) will be accepted after this date.